-Facing The Storm: Story of the American Bison (#1320H) Duration: 56:46 STEREO TVPG-V
+Facing The Storm: Story of the American Bison (#1320) Duration: 56:43 STEREO TVPG-V (Secondary audio: none)

 The bison is an enduring symbol of America and yet it stands on the brink of collapse.
 Cattle ranching, urban sprawl and sport hunting has squeezed the beast from the Great Plains it once dominated.
 Is there room for the American bison in America anymore?

 Circo (#1321H) Duration: 56:46 STEREO TVPG (Secondary audio: DVI)

 The Ponce family's hardscrabble circus has lived and performed on the back roads of Mexico since the 19th century.
 But can their way of life survive into the 21st century?
 "Circo" (Circus) portrays the Ponce family circus as it struggles to make a living off its artistry, sweat and wit against the backdrop of Mexico's collapsing rural economy.

 - KQED World: Sat, Sep 6, 2014 -- 4:00pm email reminder

 Precious Knowledge (#1323) Duration: 56:46 STEREO TVPG (Secondary audio: none)

 When a highly successful Mexican American Studies program at Tucson High School comes under fire for teaching ethnic chauvinism, teachers and students fight back.
 This modern civil rights struggle is born at the epicenter of the immigration debate in the age of identity politics.

 - KQED World: Sat, Sep 13, 2014 -- 5:00pm email reminder

 - KQED World: Thu, Sep 18, 2014 -- 5:00am email reminder